Trevor Edwards

-Leonard Trevor Edwards (born 24 January 1937) is a former Wales international footballer.
-A defender, he played his club football for Charlton Athletic.
+Leonard Trevor Edwards (24 January 1937 – 30 May 2024) was a Welsh footballer.
+A full-back, he played his club football for Charlton Athletic.
 He was part of the Wales squad for the 1958 FIFA World Cup in Sweden.
 In the sixties he emigrated to Australia, where he played for Sydney Hakoah, Melita Eagles and Marconi with whom he won the Australian Championship.
+After his football career, Edwards stayed in Australia, living in Queensland.
+He died in Queensland in 30 May 2024, aged 87.